We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Bar ends feature soft rubber cushions which eliminate any risk of injury and the grips and saddle provide plenty of comfort so your toddler can ride for hours until they are prime for a long nap.

-Your kid can start mastering a balance bike when they’re around 1.5 years old.
+Your kid can start mastering a pedal-less bike when they’re around 1.5 years old.
 Even before that, if they can walk, they can start using pre-balance bikes and simply walk around while supporting their weight on the handlebar.

 To make sure that your kid enjoys balance bikes and have fun using them, here are a few tips that will help you (and them) get started!